4 Best Open Source POS Systems for Small Businesses in 2023

 Open source point-of-sale (POS) software is adaptable and generally works with any PC or iOS system.
-Upfront costs of open source POS systems are typically cheaper than those of commercial POS systems; however, open source software can be more difficult to set up and maintain.
-This makes open source POS software best for businesses on a budget that are comfortable customizing and maintaining their own software or companies that want to develop a customized POS solution.
+Open source systems tend to have free baseline subscriptions, and even the paid plans are typically cheaper than those of commercial POS systems.
+However, open source software can be more difficult to set up and maintain.

 - uniCenta: Best for international businesses

-- Imonggo: Best for small stores needing a simple solution
+- Imonggo: Best simple solution

-Best Open Source POS Systems Compared
+Open Source POS Systems Compared

-Paid Plan Upgrades | Cloud POS | Offline Mode | Customer Support | |
+Our Score (Out of 5) | Free Plan Available | Offline Mode | Customer Support | |

 ---|---|---|---|---|

-None | Yes | Yes | Requires paid subscription* | |
+3.15 | Yes | Yes | 24/7 | |

-Odoo: Best Overall Open Source POS
+ORO POS: Best Overall Open Source POS System

 Pros